nuki-susanti/nuki-susanti.github.io/_posts/2023-01-10-road-crash-analysis.md

   <em>Accident distribution by drugs and alcohol involvement</em>
 </p>

 Ca. 60% of the accidents happens to be male and 40% is female.
 However, in average, death or fatality in female (2.24) is higher compared to that in male (1.83).
 Surprisingly, in South Australia, involvement of alcohol and drugs play little role in the number of accidents.
 It might be related to the measures taken by local authority or law enforcement in controlling alcohol and drugs circulation.
+However, alcohol and drugs involvement increased accident severities of injuries and death (fatality).
+With alochol involved, number of accidents with fatality increases drastically from 0.5% to 3.7%.
+While, with drugs involvement, it increases from 0.5% to 4.4%.
+The similar increase trends are also observed from serious injury and minor injury.
+In conclusion, alcohol and drugs involvement could contribute to the increase of accidents severity.

 ### People-based analysis: Who are at risk? - Age